vplesko/OrbLang/docs/pages/scopes.md

 ---
 # {{ page.title }}

-Every symbol exists within a single scope where it is defined.
+Every symbol exists within a single scope where it was declared.
 For example, declaring it inside a function body, makes it usable only within that function.

 Control flow macros insert additional scopes, nested within the scope where they were invoked.
 For those that repeatedly execute a block, each block iteration has a separate scope.